Ouxsoft/LuckByDice/docs/project/luck.rst

 Luck is modified by and modifies the roll outcome.
 Thereby simulating both the natual elusivity and ebb and flow of the concept of luck itself.

-Dice rolls may exceed intended limits because luck is applied afterwards and this should be taken into account when using library.
-For example a 1d6 dice roll may result in an outcome of 8 depending on luck.
-The game engine must take this into account.
-Roll checks should use a greater than equal symbol.
+No matter how lucky the player, a Dice's outcome may not exceed the sides of the dice.
+Meaning a 6 sided dice will never yield 7; at most it may yield 7 and at least it may yield 1.

+Bonus:

-This could also allow for the game engine to categorize the roll as a "Critical Hit", "Critical Hit x2", etc.
+Luck modifies the outcome of the dice.
+If luck is higher than dice can absorb that value is represented as a bonus.
+A bonus is just a number which displays how much of a luck modifier could not be absorbed into dice because they were already at max value.
+Bonuses can be used for game engine to categorize the roll as a "Critical Hit", "Critical Hit x2", etc. if desired.

-Formulas:
+Algorithms:

+Algorithms for luck can vary.
+But the default luck is based on a the follow:

 Luck Increases when Roll Outcome Percentage >= (1 / &phi;);